Ducks Ahoy!: Promotion and release

+The Commodore 64 version was published in cartridge and floppy disk formats while the Atari port was available in cartridge and cassette formats.
+In November 1984, CBS Software signaled its intent to export its educational titles on the Commodore 64, like Ducks Ahoy!, to the United Kingdom and Europe.
+A few months later in January 1985, CBS announced a price reduction for several of the titles it had published, including Ducks Ahoy!.

 Reception

 The game was met with a positive reception by contemporary computer publications.
 Writing for Creative Computing, Betsy Staples noted that the quality of the titles, including Ducks Ahoy!, at the Consumer Electronics Show were "uniformly high".
 Braden Griffin of ANALOG Computing counted the game as part of CBS Software's quality educational software, calling the publisher's commitment "refreshing".
 He called the game "well designed", noting that preschoolers will enjoy playing while developing logical thinking, counting, and planning skills.
 In describing the gameplay as simple yet clever, Antic magazine reviewer Anita Malnig praised the breadth of learning the game incorporated.
 She finished her review with praise for the accompanying documentation, calling it "clear" and "fun".
 The associate editor for Compute!'s Gazette, Fred D'Ignazio, described Ducks Ahoy! as delightful, charming, and humorous.
 In describing the gameplay, he called it "enjoyable" and noted the extra layer of challenge the hippopotamus added.
 Writing for MicroTimes magazine, Ute Elisabeth Van Nuys called it "delightful" and praised it for subtly teaching prediction, strategic planning, and timing to children.
 Antic magazine staff included the game in their annual shopping guide in December 1985 as one of the year's best products for the holiday season, noting that the title helps with fine motor coordination and counting.

-Many publications praised Ducks Ahoy!s audio visuals.
+Many publications praised Ducks Ahoy!s audiovisuals.
 Griffin stated that the music and visuals—which he called "pleasing" and "lively", respectively—added to the title's appeal.
+Similarly, The Video Game Updates editor Celeste Dolan felt that the "colorful graphics" and "good music" combined with the scenario to make a successful game.
 Malnig called the graphics "crisp" and the ducks' waddling "very amusing".
 D'Ignazio lauded the cohesive appeal of the game's packaging and in-game visuals.
 He further praised the audiovisuals for being substantive and detailed yet not overwhelming or distracting.
 When recommending it for the 1984 holiday season, Antic staff cited the "crisp graphics" and "cute sound effects" among the positives.

 Columnists also noted the game's wide appeal across demographics.
 Griffin wrote that despite the younger target age, children of all ages would enjoy the game.
 Malnig noted that younger children could practice fine motor coordination and counting while older children could work on planning routes and predicting outcomes.
 She lauded the gameplay for being able to captivate both children and adults.
 Van Nuys commented how enjoyable the game is for toddlers and wrote that the game has mass appeal beyond its targeted demographic.